 The three act structure of the Hero’s Journey

-The structure of the Hero’s Journey, including all 12 steps, can be grouped into three categories, or acts, that encompass each phase of the journey.
-These acts follow the arc of the plot, as well as the hero’s arc, along the journey—the beginning, the initiation and transformation, and the return home.
+The structure of the Hero’s Journey, including all 12 steps, can be grouped into three stages that encompass each phase of the journey.
+These acts follow the the external and internal arc of the hero—the beginning, the initiation and transformation, and the return home.

 Act One: Departure (Steps 1—5)